PGOT: A Physics-Geometry Operator Transformer for Complex PDEs: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} Our evaluation encompasses six benchmarks with varying geometric complexities.
+\paragraph{Datasets.} Our evaluation encompasses seven benchmarks with varying geometric complexities.
 The standard benchmarks~\cite{fnoDBLP:conf/iclr/LiKALBSA21, geofnoli2023fourier} include Elasticity (inner stress prediction on 2D point clouds), Plasticity (temporal displacement forecasting under external forces), Airfoil (transonic flow simulation with shock waves), and Pipe (velocity field estimation in curved structures).
 For industrial-scale validation, we employ Shape-Net Car~\cite{CARumetani2018learning} for automotive aerodynamic simulation on hybrid 3D geometries, and AirfRANS~\cite{AIRANSbonnet2022airfrans} for high-fidelity RANS simulation on NACA airfoils under varying Reynolds numbers and angles of attack.
-Detailed dataset descriptions are provided in Appendix~\ref{app:datasets}.
+For large-scale 3D validation, we additionally evaluate on the AirCraft benchmark~\cite{trans++DBLP:conf/icml/LuoWZXD0L25}, a 3D wing surface prediction task featuring $\sim$300K unstructured mesh nodes per sample under varying Mach numbers and angles of attack.
+Detailed dataset descriptions are provided in Appendix~B.1.